Which Ingredients Can I Use?Updated a month ago

 - Dry hopping can be done at any time during fermentation.

-- Up to 60g can be added throughout fermentation.
+- Up to 2.1 oz can be added throughout fermentation.

-- Perform an extra trub removal for every 10g added.
+- Could you perform an extra trub removal for every 0.3 oz added?

 Yeast